cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/network-policies/ssh-logging.md

 ## 2. Generate a Gateway SSH proxy CA

 Instead of traditional SSH keys, Gateway uses short-lived certificates to authenticate traffic between Cloudflare and your origin.
-The Gateway SSH proxy CA will fetch the user's SSO identity from a token and issue a short-lived certificate for the user's email address prefix.
+The Gateway SSH proxy issues a short-lived certificate for the email address prefix that was used to enroll the WARP client.

 {{<Aside type="note">}}
 Other short-lived CAs, such as those used to [secure SSH servers behind Cloudflare Access](/cloudflare-one/identity/users/short-lived-certificates/), are incompatible with the Gateway SSH proxy.
 For SSH logging to work, you must create a new CA using the `gateway_ca` API endpoint.